 What is a Modular Log Home ?

-the term modular home and log home were two separate things.
+term modular home and log home were two separate things.
 A modular home is a home that is

-largely built in a factory environment and placed on a permanent foundation on the
+largely built in a factory environment and placed on a permanent foundation on the buyer's land.

-companies now offer Modular Log Homes.
+now offer Modular Log Homes.
 A modular log home is usually a log home that is put together in

 sections or modules in a factory environment.
 The modules are then transported to the home site

 and dropped on a permanent foundation to create a Modular Log Home.
 There are also some

-companies that advertise modular log homes or modular log cabins which are
+companies that advertise modular log homes or modular log cabins which are actually modular

 Concrete Modular Homes?